Beej126/PoShHotCorners/README.md

   * as you can see, the batch file simply runs shortcut tool [xxmklink.exe](http://www.xxcopy.com/xxcopy38.htm) with appropriate arguments

 ## notes
-* currently coded to put power down monitors triggered by mouse in lower right corner but it's just powershell so the sky's the limit.
+* currently coded to power down monitors triggered by mouse in lower right corner ... but it's just powershell folks, so think grand!
-* the lion share of the code is actually just for the task tray icon...
+* the lion's share of the code is actually just for the task tray icon...
 * look for **"beef"** as the key line where mouse location triggers action
 * DOES work with multiple monitors.
   * also includes tray menu options for blanking multiple displays independently
-* the timer loop inherently keeps watching the mouse so if your screens stubbornly randomly wake up like mine, this will bonk them right back to nappy time, yes!
+* the timer loop inherently keeps watching the mouse so if your screens stubbornly randomly wake up like mine, this will bonk them right back to nappy time for the win, yes!

 ## supporting multiple extended displays
 * if your scenario isn't working, drop me an issue on github or if you're inclined, check your [System.Windows.Forms.Screen]::AllScreens